ArnoldasMk/Kali/README.md

 This cheat is a fork of fork of fork of fork:

 Linux Basehook -> Aimtux -> Fuzion -> MissedIT -> EyeHook -> Kali.

-It has some problems with Ragebot functions, it crashes when you toggle them on specific weapon.
-I'm mainly fixing everything I can, instead of going to add more features to the cheat, I prefer stability > performance.
-I am also loosing motivation to work on this cheat, because of how much this cheat is a mess.

 ## Compiling

 **Note:** _Do NOT download or compile as the root user._